 Reporters were constantly giving Griffith an out, suggesting he hadn’t trained well for the first Benvenuti fight or took him lightly.
 The former champion scoffed rudely at their suggestions, telling press when official contracts were signed just ten days before the bout, “I’m going to be much better.
 I was bad last time.
 I was right hand crazy.
 I didn’t jab and I didn’t go to the body enough.
 This time I am going to get the title back.”

-Odds were close before the weigh-in, hovering about 6-to-5 and 7-to-5 in favor of Benvenuti, and they held fast when he scaled in one pound under the limit but a full five pounds heavier than the challenger.
+Odds were close before the weigh-in, hovering about 6-to-5 in favor of Benvenuti, and they held fast when he scaled in one pound under the limit but a full five pounds heavier than the challenger.
 Clancy was confident that Griffith would regain the title, praising his work ethic and training habits.
-“But if [Griffith] doesn’t give me what I want this time I’ll slap him,” Clancy warned one reporter for The New York Times.
+“But if [Griffith] doesn’t give me what I want this time, I’ll slap him,” Clancy warned one reporter for The New York Times.
 “He hates it but it wakes him up.
 I did it to him in the amateurs and he knocked out a guy in the next round.
 I did it to him in the first fight with the late Benny Paret and he knocked him out in the next round.”

 Any talk of a knockout was hyperbole, but Griffith attacked in the first round as if he meant to score one.
 It never came, but Griffith’s rougher tactics made a dent as he rocked the champion and bloodied his nose.
 The Italian stole the momentum back for a few rounds, sidestepping Griffith’s rushes and rocking him in round two, but before long the fight went back to the trenches, and that wasn’t Nino’s game, whether he had a weight advantage or not.
 A shoulder to the ribs and distracting headbutts from Griffith were repaid with rabbit punches in the clinch and both fighters were warned repeatedly in round four.

 Through all the heeling and pushing off with elbows, Benvenuti’s ability to hook off his jab created some separation in the middle rounds and Griffith was kept at bay for a short time.
 Griffith’s jab was a stunner of a shot from a distance, but it was a short hook in close that shook Benvenuti in the eighth, and in round nine he was sent down, though it was ruled a slip.
-After that Benvenuti faded badly, flurrying in the 13th round as a sort of last hurrah.
-He went down officially off a counter right hand in the 14th and took a mandatory eight count despite his protests, and that was it.
+After that Benvenuti faded badly, flurrying in round thirteen as a sort of last hurrah.
+He went down officially off a counter right hand in the next round and took a mandatory eight count despite his protests, and that was it.
 Referee Walsh inexplicably scored the bout even, but he was overruled by two judges and Griffith became only the third fighter in history to regain the middleweight title.

 Milan’s Corriere Della Sera said after the fight, “Benvenuti found himself in front of a new and largely unpredictable Griffith, very different from the Griffith of last April, a bold Griffith who swung his deadly right and then struck with his precise left.”
 However Muhammad Ali, deposed heavyweight champion, consoled Benvenuti by insisting the fight should have been a draw before telling him, “Don’t worry, you’re the best white fighter around.”

 But Griffith had become a two-time middleweight champion, in addition to his three-time annexation of the welterweight title.
-Writer Murray Rose said the 29-year-old was closing in on Sugar Ray Robinson‘s numbers.
+Writer Murray Rose said the 29-year-old was closing in on Sugar Ray Robinson numbers.
 “Give the boy time,” Rose stated.
 Griffith’s deeds already made him immortal.
 That he achieved what he did after the horror of Benny Paret’s death makes him a hero. — Patrick Connor